 Amy M. Ross is the Chief Practice Officer for the Strategic Advisory & Government Enforcement Business Unit and the firm's Securities Litigation Group.
 She is the former Partner-in-Charge of the San Francisco office and a member of the Securities Litigation, Investigations and Enforcement Group.

 Amy's practice focuses on the representation of public companies, directors and officers in securities class actions, SEC and DOJ investigations and enforcement actions and shareholder derivative actions.
-Amy has extensive experience in litigation involving compliance breaches of fiduciary duty and securities law violations, and she has conducted dozens of corporate investigations of all types all over the world.
+She has extensive experience in litigation involving compliance breaches of fiduciary duty and securities law violations, and she has conducted dozens of corporate investigations of all types all over the world.

-She has represented the following companies and/or individuals associated with the following companies: McKesson Corporation, Walmart, Brocade Communications Systems, Inc., Intel Corporation, Olympus Corporation and Autodesk, Inc.
+Amy has represented the following companies and/or individuals associated with the following companies: McKesson Corporation, Brocade Communications Systems, Inc., Olympus Corporation and Autodesk, Inc.

 This week, the United State Supreme Court finally resolved a circuit split and unanimously held that SEC actions seeking to disgorge ill-gotten gains are subject to a five-year statute of limitations on civil fines, penalties or forfeitures under 28 U.S.C. § 2462.
 This decision is expected to dramatically reduce the SEC’s ability to collect disgorgement in enforcement actions.